LBHackney-IT/lbh-frontend/docs/components/dialog.md

 ## React

 Our dialog component is only compatible with React.
-It's based on the [Reach UI](https://reach.tech/dialog/) dialog.
+It uses [Radix UI Dialog](https://www.radix-ui.com/primitives/docs/components/dialog) for accessible modal behaviour.

 ```jsx
 import React, { useState } from "react"